litexlang/litex-official-documents/Homepage.md

 _– Leonardo da Vinci_

-[Litex](https://litexlang.com) is a simple and intuitive formal language for coding reasoning.
+Litex([website](https://litexlang.com)) is a simple, intuitive, and open-source formal language for coding reasoning ([Star the repo!](https://github.com/litexlang/golitex)).
 It ensures every step of your reasoning is correct, and is actually the first reasoning formal language (or formal language for short) that can be learned by anyone in 1–2 hours, even without math or programming background.

 Scaling formal reasoning has several meanings: 1.
 Scaling the number of people who can use formal reasoning; 2.
 Scaling the complexity of the problems that can be solved by formal reasoning.
 3. Scaling AI to perform formal reasoning.